Bag of Genres for Video Retrieval: Bag of Genres

 Figure~\ref{fig:bogmodel} shows a flowchart of the stages involved in representing video content using the BoG model.
 On top, we show how the visual dictionary is created.
 At the bottom, we show how this codebook is used to represent video content.

 The creation of the visual dictionary is performed as follows.
 Given a set of \emph{training videos} with known genre labels, we first discard a lot of redundant information, taking only a subset of \emph{video frames}.
-Techniques like sampling at fixed-time intervals or summarization methods~\cite{ISM_2010_Almeida, PRL_2012_Almeida} are examples of possibilities for \emph{frame selection}.
-In this paper, frames were selected using the well-known FFmpeg tool\footnote{\url{http://www.ffmpeg.org/} (as of January 2015).} in a sampling rate of one frame per second.
+Techniques like sampling at fixed-time intervals or summarization methods~\iffinal\cite{ISM_2010_Almeida, PRL_2012_Almeida}\else\cite{PRL_2011_Avila}\fi are examples of possibilities for \emph{frame selection}.
+In this paper, frames were selected using the well-known FFmpeg tool\footnote{\url{http://www.ffmpeg.org/} (As of May 2016).} in a sampling rate of one frame per second.
 After that, we perform the \emph{feature extraction} from each of the selected frames in order to encode their visual content into \emph{feature vectors}.
-Such features can be any, like for instance, color histograms, GIST, bags of quantized SIFT features.
+Such features can be any, like for instance, color histograms, GIST, bags of quantized SIFT features, or even features extracted from deep convolutional neural networks~\cite{ICLR_2014_SERMANET}.
 Then, those feature vectors and their associated genre labels are used as input for \emph{training} a genre classifier.
 The obtained \emph{classification model} represents the dictionary of genres used for representing videos.

 After creating the visual dictionary, we should represent videos according to the dictionary space.
 Given an \emph{input video}, we initially apply \emph{frame selection} and \emph{feature extraction} from each frame.
 After that, the feature vectors of each frame must be coded according to the dictionary of genres.
 Each feature vector is classified by the genre classifier, which predicts a \emph{genre label} for the frame.
 The \emph{labeling} process is analogous to the \emph{coding} step of traditional visual dictionaries~\cite{TPAMI_2010_Gemert}.
 Finally, a normalized frequency histogram is obtained by \emph{counting} the occurrences of each of the genre labels, forming the \emph{bag-of-genres representation} for the input video.
 Such step can be understood as \emph{pooling} the frame genres~\cite{CVPR_2010_Boureau}.